premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- To delete a particular column in the table using `DROP` followed `ALTER TABLE` command in sql.
+- To delete a particular column in the table, use `DROP` followed `ALTER TABLE` command in sql.

 </blockquote>